puid/Elixir/README.md

 **Characters**

 By default, `Puid` use the [RFC 4648](https://tools.ietf.org/html/rfc4648#section-5) file system & URL safe characters.
-The `chars` option can by used to specify any of 20 [pre-defined character sets](#Chars) or custom characters, including Unicode:
+The `chars` option can by used to specify any of the 31 [pre-defined character sets](#Chars) or custom characters, including Unicode:

 ```elixir
 iex> defmodule(HexId, do: use(Puid, chars: :hex))